Zhaava/hse-acos-course/docs/part1ca/01_Introduction/git.md

 Reference on Git is available [here](https://git-scm.com/book/en/v2).

+## Installing Git

+1. For Windows users: [download](https://git-scm.com/downloads) and install Git.
+Run Git Bash.
+2. For Linux users: run command `sudo apt install git` in Terminal (typically it is already installed).

+# Generating SSH Keys

+Run the `ssh-keygen` command in the console, to generate SSH keys.
+Specify the passphrase for the keys.
+The keys will be generated in the following folders.

+* MacOS: `/Users/andrew/.ssh`
+* Windows: `/c/Users/andrew/.ssh`
+* Linux: `/home/andrewt/.ssh`

+`id_rsa` is a private key, `id_rsa.pub` is a public key.

-## Creating a repository
+## Creating Repository

 1. Login into [GitHub](https://github.com) or create an account.

 2. [Add](https://github.com/settings/keys) your public SHH key to your account.

-3. Create a new private repository.
+3. Create a new __private__ repository.
+Name it `<group>_<surname>`, e.g. `204_tatarnikov`.

-4. Add the lecturer, the workshop instructor, and the teaching assistant as collaborators to the project.
+4. Add the workshop instructor and the teaching assistant as collaborators to the project.
    Here is an example of a link to do this (Project > Setting > Manage Access):
    `https://github.com/<your account>/<your project>/settings/access`.

-# Working with the repository
+# Working with Repository

 1. Clone the created repository to your machine:
    ```bash